9ae/ace/wiki/vault/s.5_08.md

 The train station

 # What
 While awaiting for their train Yule appears, and notices Vio.
 Zaki and Yule knock eyes again.

+Yule ask what are they doing.
+Vio stumbles, and Zaki saids he's a painter, and heard Varin's church has the famous painting Prophet Rising.

 # How
 Yule comments on how the train is no longer on time from [og scene](https://github.com/9ae/ace/blob/master/chapters/05.md#train-station).
 Zaki says it hasn't been on time for years.